 Our mission is to maintain a charitable and educational organization to support the library, to increase the library's resources, to advocate for the public library, to recycle donated materials, to stimulate use of the library's resources, and to encourage and support educational and literacy programs through the library.

 Bylaws (254K PDF) (Acrobat Reader is required to view PDF documents.)

-Susan Hurley is a past board member, and has helped the Friends with sales, sorting, and pricing.
-She recently returned to Albuquerque after a four-year absence.
+Susan Hurley is a current and past board member who has helped the Friends with sales, sorting, and pricing.
 Susan was born in the Midwest, but has lived most of her adult life in Montana, San Francisco, and New Mexico.
 She graduated in Mechanical Engineering from Montana State University, and now works as a Solution Architect, helping clients develop custom Learning Management System solutions.
 As a life-long voracious reader, Susan is proud to help promote learning and reading in the community.

 Bill Noel has been collecting books since elementary school, inspired by his grandfather's personal library of over 4,000 volumes.
 After earning an engineering degree in Ohio, he moved to Albuquerque in 1983 to work at Sandia National Laboratories and has spent most of his career designing and building spacecraft systems.
 Bill has been a customer since the annual book sales in The Pit and a Friends volunteer for over 10 years.
 Bill and his wife, Meralyn, can be found at the Main Library most Friday mornings, doing the initial sort of incoming donations.